 The purpose of the District Technical Review Workgroup - Instructional (DTRW-I) is:

-To put into practice the collaboration of faculty and District administration in ensuring the technical and legal accuracy of new and substantively revised courses and programs approved by each College's Curriculum Committee; and
+To put into practice the collaboration of faculty and District administration in ensuring the technical and legal accuracy of new and substantively substantially revised courses and programs approved by each College's Curriculum Committee; and

 To safeguard the primacy of each College Curriculum Committee and the College faculty in the design and modification of courses and programs.

 The DTRW-I is an advisory group to the Chancellor through Cabinet and the District Consultation Council.
 It reviews curriculum submitted by the three VCCCD College Curriculum Committees.
-The DTRW-I is responsible for reviewing new and substantively revised courses and programs prior to submission through Cabinet and Consultation Council to the Chancellor and the Board of Trustees.
-DTRW-I is responsible for ensuring the technical and legal accuracy of all components of new and substantively revised courses and programs.
+The DTRW-I is responsible for reviewing new and substantively substantially revised courses and programs prior to submission through Cabinet and Consultation Council to the Chancellor and the Board of Trustees.
+DTRW-I is responsible for ensuring the technical and legal accuracy of all components of new and substantively substantially revised courses and programs.
 In addition, the DTRW-I may choose to review and provide advice on questions regarding the interpretation of curricular regulations.
 To fulfill these charges, members of this workgroup are assigned responsibility for remaining current on all regulations and laws related to curriculum.

 In addition to the general operating agreements for District groups included previously in this Handbook, DTRW-I follows these additional operating agreements:

 Membership in DTRW-I for the following academic year will be chosen in the spring to ensure:

-The members are prepared to meet as early as needed in the fall;
+Tthe members are prepared to meet as early as needed in the fall;

-There is sufficient time for summer training on curriculum; and

-There is sufficient time for members’ schedules to be adjusted, if needed, to accommodate the DTRW-I meeting schedule.
+There is sufficient time for summer training on curriculum; and Tthere is sufficient time for members’ schedules to be adjusted, if needed, to accommodate the DTRW-I meeting schedule.

-The Colleges’ Curriculum Committees forward new and substantively revised courses, degrees, and certificates to the DTRW-I for review no later than 5:00 p.m. on the third Friday of each month during the regular school year.
-Each College will submit one packet via the DTRW-I email address.
-Revisions to this packet made after the submission date will be deferred to the following DTRW-I meeting.
+The Colleges’ Curriculum Committees forward new and substantively substantially revised courses, degrees, and certificates and proficiency awards to the DTRW-I for review no later than 5:00 p.m. on the third Friday prior to each meeting of each month during the regular school academic year.
+Each College will submit one packet via the DTRW-I email address or notification that there is no curriculum submission for the agenda.
+Submissions or Rrevisions to this packet made after the deadline submission date will be deferred to the following DTRW-I meeting.

-Substantively revised courses are presented to the DTRW-I in conventional legislative format, with each College’s current catalog as the foundational document.
-If there is a proposed revision to a course that is

-not yet published in the College catalog, the Executive Vice President from that College will bring the current course outline.
+Substantively Substantially revised courses and programs are presented to the DTRW-I in conventional legislative format, with each College’s current catalog as the foundational document.
+If there is a proposed revision to a course or program that is not yet published in the College catalog, the Executive Vice President a designee from that College will bring the current course outline.

-When the DTRW-I determines that element(s) of a new or substantively revised course or program do not comply with regulation or law, the DTRW-I, via the Colleges’ representatives, shall advise the College Curriculum Committee of the variance, citing specific authority.
+When the DTRW-I determines that element(s) of a new or substantively substantially revised course or program do not comply with regulation or law, the DTRW-I, via the Colleges’ representatives, shall advise the College Curriculum Committee of the variance, citing specific authority.
 The College Curriculum Committee shall duly consider the advice of the DTRW-I.

 Should the College Curriculum Committee’s determination vary from the advice of the DTRW-I, documentation articulating the varying interpretations of technical/legal point(s) in dispute are forwarded to Cabinet.